 Decision Trees are powerful and intuitive tools in your machine learning toolbelt.
-A big advantage of decision trees is that they are human readable – in contrast to most other machine learning techniques.
-You can easily train a decision tree and show it to your supervisors who do not need to know anything about machine learning in order to understand what your model does.
+Decision trees are human-readable – in contrast to most other machine learning techniques.
+You can easily train a decision tree and show it to your supervisors who do not need to know anything about machine learning in order to understand how your model works.
 This is especially great for data scientists who often must defend and present their results to management.
-In this section, I’ll show you how to use decision trees in a single line of Python code.

-Decision trees are used for classification problems such as “which subject should I study, given my interests?”.
+For example, decision trees are used for classification problems such as “which subject should I study, given my interests?”.
 You start at the top.
-Now, you repeatedly answer questions (select the choices that describe your features best).
+Now, you repeatedly answer questions by selecting the choices that describe your features best.
 Finally, you reach a leaf node of the tree.
 This is the recommended class based on your feature selection.